 Now your side cutters are ready for the next cutting job.
 Lastly, make it a routine to sharpen and maintain your dikes to keep them in good shape all the time.

-Method 2: Sharpening with a rotary tool
+Method 2: Sharpen wire cutters with a dremel

 If you have a rotary tool such as a Dremel, you can use it to sharpen blunt diagonal cutters.
 All you will need is the right grinding disc.
-A diamond Dremel disc is the best for sharpening the hardened cutters of pliers.
+A diamond Dremel disc is the best for sharpening hardened cutters of pliers.
 I have put a link below to the best diamond cutting wheel for a dremel tool on Amazon.

 Step 1: Assemble the tools